gnilrets/workflowexample/README.md

 A clean commit log is an important component of a good code repository.
 It aids team collaboration by enabling each team member to quickly understand changes that were made.
 It also facilitates troubleshooting by making it easier to find when and where bugs were introduced.
-There are an innumerable number of variations on git workflows in practice.
+There are innumerable number of variations on git workflows in practice.
 For Data Engineering at InsideTrack, we use a version of a rebase/squash feature branch workflow (see [here](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow),